-There are numerous reasons access to information from the government of Missouri including tracing their family tree, to finding an inmate, and everything else between.
+There are numerous reasons for access to information from the government of Missouri, including tracing their family tree, finding an inmate, and everything else between.

 You may have noticed that looking for or finding public records can be difficult.
 Sometimes the information you're looking for is managed by different departments or, because of limitations, isn't available to the public in any way.

-Fortunately, Missouri has something called the Missouri Sunshine Law that seeks to improve transparency of public agencies and grants limited exemptions (compared in other states) in relation to the right to obtain public documents.
+Fortunately, Missouri has something called the Missouri Sunshine Law that seeks to improve the transparency of public agencies and grants limited exemptions (compared to other states) about the right to obtain public documents.

-In order to help you find particular public records within the (somewhat appropriately titled) "Show-Me States," the following is a guide an information guide on how to locate criminal or court records, as well as inmate and other important documents in Missouri.
+To help you find particular public records within the (somewhat appropriately titled) "Show-Me States," the following is a guide, an information guide on how to locate criminal or court records, as well as inmate and other important documents in Missouri.

-Following the Freedom of Information Act was approved, Missouri became one of the states that first enacted its own open-records act.
-This law, known as the Missouri Sunshine Law requires that "meetings and records, as well as decisions, votes and deliberations of public government institutions are open for public inspection."
-Documents are able to be requested by anyone , and there is no requirement to state why you need them.
+Following the Freedom of Information Act was approved, Missouri became one of the states that first enacted its open-records act.
+This law, known as the Missouri Sunshine Law, requires that "meetings and records, as well as decisions, votes, and deliberations of public government institutions, are open for public inspection."
+Anyone can request documents, and there is no requirement to state why you need them.

 What is the procedure for accessing information from the government in Missouri?

-The National Freedom of Information Coalition provides a sample records request letter that anyone can use and submit to a record-holding department--typically by mail, fax or email.
+The National Freedom of Information Coalition provides sample records request letters that anyone can use and submit to a record-holding department--typically by mail, fax, or email.

 This template needs a few important elements of information: